dag-andersen/k8s-ucp-bootstrap/docs/Report.md

 You can run the `make start` command as many times as you want.
 It will detect that you already have a cluster running and ask if you want to delete the currently running version.

-By default (by choosing `skip`) the script will spin up a local containerized kubernetes cluster using _kind_ and install ArgoCD and deploy nginx (so you can connect to the cluster).
+By default (by choosing `skip`) the script will spin up a local containerized kubernetes cluster using _kind_ and install ArgoCD and deploy Nginx (so you can connect to the cluster).
 ArgoCD will then apply all the crossplane related setup and apply the `manifest-syncer`.
 Now the baseline is set the `core cluster` can now be used as a control plane for spinning up external cloud resources, and deploy apps to external kubernetes clusters.

 Spinning up everything depends if you run the core cluster locally or on GCP.
 Spinning up a GKE cluster on GCP takes around 10 minutes [[source](https://learn.hashicorp.com/tutorials/terraform/gke)].
 So if you run your `core cluster` locally it results in _~15_ minutes process to spin up the entire system, of which 10 of them is only waiting for GCP creating the `app clusters`.
 If you run your `core cluster` on GCP you have to wait an initial 10 minutes before the core clusters is created resulting in a combined wait time of _~25_ minutes to spin up the entire system.